Artocarpus rigidus

-Artocarpus rigidus is a tree species in the Moraceae that was described by Blume.
+Artocarpus rigidus is a tree species in the family Moraceae that was described by Carl Ludwig Blume.
 A. rigidus is a wild species of the breadfruit/jackfruit genus (Artocarpus) and may be referred to as monkey jack.
 Its Vietnamese name is mít nài (sometimes da xóp).
+It is a large tree native to Indochina and Malesia, where it grows in lowland tropical evergreen moist forest up to 1,000 metres elevation.

-This 20–25 m trees species can be found in Indochina and Malesia.
-The subspecies A. rigidus subsp. asperulus (Gagnep.)
-F.M.Jarrett is accepted; synonyms for the latter are: Artocarpus asperulus Gagnep. and A. calophyllus Kurz.
+A subspecies, A. rigidus subsp. asperulus (Gagnep.)
+F.M.Jarrett, is accepted by some authorities.
+Plants of the World Online treats it as a synonym of Artocarpus calophyllus J.N.Haage & E.Schmidt.